lyramakesmusic/text-completion-webui/README.md

 ### First Time Setup

-1. Launch the server and browser as above (in Quick Start)
+1. Launch the server and browser as above (see Quick Start)
 2. Click the sliders icon (top-right) to open Settings, if it's not already open
 3. In the **Model/Endpoint** field, enter:
    - An OpenRouter model: `anthropic/claude-sonnet-4.5` or `moonshotai/kimi-k2::deepinfra/fp4`